HenrikSamuelsson/course-introduction-to-software-product-management/agile-planning-for-software-products.md

 Velocity will generally more stable after a couple of sprints if the environment does not change and the work is done at a sustainable pace to avoid the team getting burned out.

 As with all statistics it is easy to cheat and interpret the data in different ways, this holds for measuring velocity.
 It is important to have a clear definition of done for a story to know the real velocity.
-This can be that the product owner accept the user story as done.
+Being done can be that the product owner accept the user story as done or it can be that all the steps in a company defined process have been completed such as for example having .passing tests and having done a code review.

+### Time Boxing

 ## Module 3 Iteration Planning